Folic Acid Deficiency in Adults-11 Signs Your Body Needs More Folic Acid

-Vitamin B9 or Folic Acid in our body plays the same role as the unnoticed sibling of every family dinner party.
-People do not really pay attention to ‘Folic Acid’ in their good days but folic acid plays uncountable vital roles in assembling our different vital organs and keeps our body working through hard and hectic days.
+It is time to know about folic acid deficiency symptoms in adults.
+People do not pay attention to ‘Folic Acid’ in their beautiful days.
+Still, folic acid plays uncountable vital roles in assembling our different vital organs and keeps our body working through hard and hectic days.

-The deficiency of folic acid or Vitamin B9 or in medical term, ‘Folate Deficiency’ can be fatal to our body, although it is naturally present in most of our regular citrus juices and dark green vegetables.
+The deficiency of folic acid or Vitamin B9 or, in medical term, ‘Folate Deficiency’ can be fatal to our body.
+However, it is naturally present in most of our regular citrus juices and dark green vegetables.

-However, for people who survive on junks, Folate Deficiency can turn into a serious disorder if not treated on time.
+However, Folate Deficiency can turn into a severe disorder if not treated on time for people who survive on junks.

-Thus, it is of utmost importance that we should educate ourselves on identifying the signs that indicate that our body is in dire need of Folic Acid.
+Thus, it is of utmost importance that we educate ourselves on identifying the signs indicating that our body is in dire need of Folic Acid.
 Let’s take a look.

-The subtle art of our body is to provide you with a hint of folic acid scarcity, which can be confusing and most of the time we mistake it for a consequence of having a stressful life than to dig deeper to find the underlying cause.
+Our body’s subtle art is to provide you with a hint of folic acid scarcity, which can be confusing, and most of the time, we mistake it for a consequence of having a stressful life than digging deeper to find the underlying cause.

-However, the deficiency of folic acid can cause such a distressful situation that distracts you by pointing out the other direction and ultimately we end up receiving no solution at all.
+However, folic acid deficiency can cause such a distressful situation that distracts you by pointing out the other direction.
+Ultimately, we end up receiving no solution at all.

-Folic acid deficiency can cause mental as well as physical problems which if given indulgence, will surely take over your whole life.
+Signs of low folic acid can cause mental and physical problems, which, if given indulgence, will surely take over your whole life.
 Let us examine carefully here.

-Folic acid is extremely important for the central nervous system to function properly.
-Thus, scarcity of folic acid can stir up depression, make your memory weak and it can seriously damage your concentration.
+Folic acid is essential for the central nervous system to function correctly.
+Thus, deficiency of folic acid can stir up depression, make your memory weak, and it can seriously damage your concentration.

-The power of folic acid is so strong on our central nervous system that an insufficient intake of folic acid for a long period of time can be the root cause of dementia or Alzheimer’s disease.
+The power of folic acid is so strong on our central nervous system that an insufficient intake of folic acid for an extended time can be the root cause of dementia or Alzheimer’s disease.

 While mental health issues should be treated with proper care and caution, the importance of having a balanced diet cannot be overlooked in any mental health issues.

-And among most of the vitamins, folic acid is the main villain that possesses power over the function of our nervous system.
+And among most of the vitamins, folic acid is the main villain that possesses power over our nervous system’s function.

-Along with various cognitive issues, folic acid can be the cause of your regular headaches which you thought, were happening due to sleep problems or stress.
+Along with various cognitive issues, folic acid can cause your regular headaches, which you thought, were happening due to sleep problems or stress.

-Also, the insufficient supply of oxygen to different parts of our body can cause body pain in other parts of our body as well such as leg cramps.
+Also, the insufficient supply of oxygen to different parts of our body can cause body pain in other parts of our body and leg cramps.

 The supply of oxygen to our brain and different parts of our body is directly linked to our lungs as well.
-As folic acid breaks off the supply of oxygen, it can lead to shortness of breath or tightness of chest as well.
+As folic acid breaks off the supply of oxygen, it can lead to shortness of breath or tightness of the chest.

-In general, shortness of breath is not considered to be a major sign of deficiency of folic acid.
-However, if shortness of breath is accompanied by any other signs, it should be properly treated as a deficiency of folic acid in our body.
+In general, shortness of breath is not a significant sign of deficiency of folic acid.
+However, if any other symptoms accompany shortness of breath, it should be appropriately treated as a deficiency of folic acid in our body.

-An upset tummy is something no one really welcomes in their life with open hands.
-Severe digestive problems including stomach pain, diarrhea, vomiting, or nausea are not only the sign of intake of junk food but also a red signal to have more folic acid concentrated food on a daily basis.
+An upset tummy is something no one welcomes in their life with open hands.
+Severe digestive problems, including stomach pain, diarrhoea, vomiting, or nausea, are the sign of junk food intake and a red signal to have more folic acid concentrated nutrition daily.

 However, if untreated, this can lead to severe weight loss within a span of a few months.

-Folic acid essentially helps in building up the hemoglobin and hemoglobin keeps our energy level intact.
+Folic acid essentially helps in building up the haemoglobin, and haemoglobin keeps our energy level intact.
 This can also cause fatigue and turn our skin pale.

-Also, frequent sore in the mouth is a very clear signal of deficiency of folic acid in our body.
-Sore in the mouth, swollen tongue are mostly caused by the deficiency of folic acid.
+Also, frequent sore in the mouth is an obvious signal of deficiency of folic acid in our body.
+Sore in the mouth, the swollen tongue is caused mainly by the deficiency of folic acid.

 ALSO READ: 10 Best Home Remedies for Anemia

-Hand numbness or a continuous tingling feeling in your hand is another very prominent sign of folate deficiency which we usually ignore most of the times.
+Hand numbness or a continuous tingling feeling in your hand is another very prominent sign of folate deficiency that we usually ignore most of the time.